apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

 ##### CreateSynonym
 ![](../images/diagrams/CreateSynonym.png)

-The `CREATE SYNONYM` statement creates a synonym for a given dataset.
+The `CREATE SYNONYM` statement creates a synonym for a given dataset or a view.
-This synonym may be used instead of the dataset name in `SELECT`, `INSERT`, `UPSERT`, `DELETE`, and `LOAD` statements.
+This synonym may be used instead of the dataset name in `SELECT`, `INSERT`, `UPSERT`, `DELETE`, and `LOAD` statements, or instead of the view name in `SELECT` statements.
-The target dataset does not need to exist when the synonym is created.
+The target dataset or view does not need to exist when the synonym is created.
 A synonym may be created for another synonym.

 ##### Example